jquiros07/cloud-pizza/README.md

         <pre><code>
         npm install
         </code></pre>
-        It will install the aws-cdk package, wait little.<br />
+        It will install the aws-cdk package, wait a little.<br />
     2.3.
 Next move into the subdirectory "cloud-pizza-order-delivery-process", once there execute "npm install" to install the other dependencies and wait a little.
         <pre><code>
         npm install